kyma-project/kyma/docs/04-operation-guides/operations/evnt-01-enable-kyma-with-jetstream.md

 ```

 3. Follow the [Trigger the workload with an event](../../02-get-started/04-trigger-workload-with-event.md#trigger-the-workload-with-an-event) tutorial to trigger the event once again.
 The message is stored and is visible in the stream.
-   1. Port forward the Kyma Eventing NATS Service to localhost.
+   1. Port forward the Kyma Eventing NATS service to localhost.
 Use port `4222`.
 Run:
       ```bash
       kubectl -n kyma-system port-forward svc/eventing-nats 4222
       ```